brhannan/sl-ksp/README.md

 It provides a Simulink block library that allows any Simulink model to communicate with KSP in real time.

-KSP Toolbox enables
+This enables
 - multidomain simulation capabilities (controls, vision, comms, ...),
 - the coolest flight simulation visualization capabilities, period,
 - and turbocharged engineering analysis capabilities for KSP missions.

-KSP Toolbox leverages Kerbal Space Program's high-fidelity physics engine, allowing you to model GN&C algorithms in Simulink and then immediately perform flight simulations with KSP.
+KSP Toolbox leverages Kerbal Space Program's physics engine, allowing you to create GN&C algorithms in Simulink and then immediately run flight simulations with KSP.
-The toolbox allows language flexibility; GN&C algorithms can be written in any of a number of languages including C, C++, Python, MATLAB, and Simulink.

 ## Dependencies